falreis/CarND-Behavioral-Cloning-P3/writeup_template.md

 - Using the **3 laps training set**, the results were as good as using **2 laps training set**, with 30% more cost for training;
 - Using the **2 laps training set** with **2 laps reverse**, the results improved a little bit, but not so much.
 I could reduced the number of trainings from 3 to 2 (not overfitting, but not considerable improvement);
 - Adding **bridge training set** I wanted to test if the results were better in the bridge of the circuit.
 I think that this sample set is useless, because using the **2 laps training set**, the results were the same.
 I decided to keep this training set even so, to guarantee the good results;
-- Using **reckless training set** with combine with **2 laps training set**, the results were worse.
-The car start to go the the board of the road, without any improvements.
-In some moment, in a curve, the car went out the track.
+- Using **reckless training set** with combine with **2 laps training set**, the results improve a little bit when the car start to get out of the track, turning back quicker.
+- Using  **reckless reverse training set**,  **curve training set** and  **curve reverse training set**, the results were worse.
+I tested these parameters separately and togheter, but the result were always worse.

+The use of the training sets with

 ##### 3.4 Appropriate Training Data